Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 **Reference genome parameter choices**; [details here](https://nf-co.re/methylseq/1.6.1/parameters#reference-genome-options):

 - `--fasta ##PATH##`: path to FASTA genome file.
 There are more options for alternate reference genome flags in the link above.
-- `--igenomes_ignore`: Do not load the iGenomes reference config. *Explain what an iGenome is.*
+- `--igenomes_ignore`: Do not load the iGenomes reference config. iGenomes are used if you are using a genome of a model organism.
+If you are providing your own reference genome, make sure to use this flag.
 - `--save_reference`: Save reference(s) to results directory.

 **Adapter trimming parameter choices**; [details here](https://nf-co.re/methylseq/1.6.1/parameters#adapter-trimming):